 Finding AR(p) coefficients

-One approach is to use the Yule-Walker in reverse to calculate the φ0, φ1, …, φp, σ2 coefficients based on the values of μ, γ0, …, γp (ACF values).
-Alternatively, we use the values μ, γ0, π1…, πp (PACF values), which it turns out are equivalent.
+For approach 1, we use the Yule-Walker equations in reverse to calculate the φ0, φ1, …, φp, σ2 coefficients based on the values of μ, γ0, …, γp (ACF values).
+Alternatively, we can use the values μ, γ0, π1…, πp (PACF values), which it turns out are equivalent.

 Example 1: Use the statistics described above to find the coefficients of the AR(1) process based on the data in Example 1 of Autoregressive Processes Basic Concepts.